What It Should Include (7)

 1. Lump Sum (fixed-price)

-With a lump sum contract, the contractor undertakes a construction project for a predetermined price, covering all service, material, and labor costs.
+With a lump sum contract, the contractor undertakes a construction project for a predetermined price that covers all service, material, and labor costs.
 The fixed amount cannot be modified to compensate for any setbacks or overages the contractor might face.

-Should the actual construction costs be less than the initial estimate, the contractor stands to make a profit.
-However, they could incur a loss if the project goes over budget.
+If the actual construction costs are less than the initial estimate, the contractor will profit.
+However, if the project goes over budget, the contractor could lose money.

 2. Unit Price